 Borrowing for capital expenditure enables the Council to ensure there is intergenerational equity in terms of who funds capital expenditure - the repayments are spread over the reasonably-expected average life of the asset where practicable.
 This means today's ratepayers are not asked to fund tomorrow's assets.

-Borrowing is managed within the framework specified in the Council's Liability Management Policy in accordance with section 102(2)(b) of the Local Government Act 2002.
+Borrowing is managed within the framework specified in Council's Liability Management Policy in accordance with Section 102(2)(b) of the LGA 2002.